FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 Ticket Holder expressly assumes all risks associated with, resulting from or arising in connection with Ticket Holder’s participation or presence at the event, including, without limitation, all risks of theft, loss, harm, damage or injury to the person (including death), property, or profits of Ticket Holder , whether caused by negligence, intentional act, accident, act of God or otherwise.
 Ticket Holder has sole responsibility for his/her property or any theft, damage or other loss to such property (whether or not stored in any courtesy storage area, including without limitation any subrogation claims by its insurer).
 Neither Producer nor the Event Facility accepts responsibility, nor is a bailment created, for property delivered by or to Ticket Holder.
 Neither Producer nor the Event Facility shall be liable for, and Ticket Holder hereby fully and forever release and discharge the Producer and the Event Facility, individually and collectively, and their present and former officers, directors, shareholders, partners, affiliates, employees, agents, representatives and attorneys, and predecessors, assignees and successors of each of them, from all claims, actions, causes of action, demands, cross-claims, counter-claims, obligations, contracts, indemnities, contributions, suits, debts, sums, accounts, controversies, rights, damages, costs, attorneys’ fees, losses, expenses and liabilities whatsoever, in law, equity or otherwise (collectively “Claims”) which either may now have or have had or which may hereafter accrue, individually, collectively or otherwise in connection with, relating to or arising out of Ticket Holder’s participation and/or presence in the event(s).
 Ticket Holder acknowledges that there is a possibility that subsequent to the execution of this Agreement, it will discover facts or incur or suffer claims that were unknown or unsuspected at the time this Agreement was executed, and which if known by it at that time may have materially affected its decision to execute this Agreement.
 Ticket Holder acknowledges and agrees that by reason of this Agreement, and the releases contained in this Section 3, it is assuming any risk of such unknown facts and such unknown and unsuspected claims.
 If applicable, Ticket Holder has been advised of the existence of Section 1542 of the California Civil Code (“Section 1542”), which provides: A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR DOES NOT KNOW OR SUSPECT TO EXIST IN HIS/HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM MUST HAVE MATERIALLY AFFECTED HIS SETTLEMENT WITH THE DEBTOR.
 Notwithstanding such provisions, this release shall constitute a full release in accordance with its terms.
 Ticket Holder knowingly and voluntarily waives the provision of Section 1542, as well as any other statute, law or rule of similar effect.

 Ticket Holder assumes all risks and danger incidental to the event for which this ticket was issued, whether occurring prior to, during, or after the event.
-On behalf of myself, my business, my business partners, my spouse or domestic partner, my children, and our respective and/or collective issue, parents, siblings, heirs, assigns, personal representatives, estate(s) hired staff members, and anyone else who can claim by or through such person or persons (collectively, the “Releasing Parties”), (a) I WAIVE, RELEASE, AND DISCHARGE THE FOLLOWING PERSONS OR ENTITIES: ROCK THE FORK PHOENIX, LLC, the PRODUCERS, and their insurance carriers, sponsors, exhibitors, event vendors, event promoters, subcontractors, product suppliers, participating charities, event and event directors, employees, instructors, volunteers, event location owners and landlords, all states, cities, counties, or localities in which events or segments of events are held, and the stakeholders, parent companies, subsidiaries, officers, directors, employees, representatives, volunteers, and agents of any of the above (the “Released Parties”) FROM ANY AND ALL CLAIMS, LOSSES, OR LIABILITIES FOR DEATH, PERSONAL INJURY, PARTIAL OR PERMANENT DISABILITY, PROPERTY DAMAGE, MEDICAL OR HOSPITAL BILLS, THEFT OR DAMAGES OF ANY KIND, INCLUDING ECONOMIC LOSSES TO ME OR MY BUSINESS DUE TO EVENT ATTENDANCE, CLOSURE, OR ANY OTHER REASON WHATSOEVER, OR ANY LOST AND/OR STOLEN ITEMS, WHICH ARISE OUT OF, OR RELATE TO MY PARTICIPATION IN, OR MY TRAVELING TO AND FROM ANY EVENT, in any manner whatsoever, even if such claims, losses, or liabilities are caused by the ordinary negligence or acts or omissions of the Released Parties that I am hereby releasing or are caused by the ordinary negligence, or acts of any other person or entity; and (b) ALSO AGREE that the Released Parties shall not be responsible or liable in any way for: (i) any safety, participation or accounting procedures (“Procedures”) of any event, or any changes thereof (ii) any other harm caused by an occurrence related to any event, from and against any claim or cause of action arising out of the receipt or use of any Procedures associated with the event, (iii) late, lost, delayed, damaged, incomplete, illegible, unintelligible, misdirected or otherwise undeliverable prizes, payments, or other materials (iv) or communications via telephone, electronic, hardware or software program, network, Internet or computer malfunctions, failures, or difficulties of any kind; (v) any condition caused by events beyond the control of the Released Parties that may cause any event, and its event Procedures therefrom, or any results of the Procedures to be disrupted or corrupted; (vi) any printing, human, typographical or other errors or ambiguities in (or involving) any materials associated with any of the Procedures; (vii) any and all losses, damages, rights, claims and action of any kind in connection with or resulting from participation in the event Procedures; (viii) acceptance, possession, remittal or use of any prizes or payments; (ix) any alleged violation by Me of any law, regulation, or right held by a third party; (x) any event where time and location changes, based on city permit processing and/or scheduling conflicts with location property managers; (xi) any event where production time has exceeded, which leads to Procedures being adjusted to accommodate for time constraints in My city; and (xii) any challenge or event were the weather is too dangerous for completing any event, and needs to be stopped before I can complete any event.
+On behalf of myself, my business, my business partners, my spouse or domestic partner, my children, and our respective and/or collective issue, parents, siblings, heirs, assigns, personal representatives, estate(s) hired staff members, and anyone else who can claim by or through such person or persons (collectively, the “Releasing Parties”), (a) I WAIVE, RELEASE, AND DISCHARGE THE FOLLOWING PERSONS OR ENTITIES: ROCK THE FORK ARIZONA, INC, the PRODUCERS, and their insurance carriers, sponsors, exhibitors, event vendors, event promoters, subcontractors, product suppliers, participating charities, event and event directors, employees, instructors, volunteers, event location owners and landlords, all states, cities, counties, or localities in which events or segments of events are held, and the stakeholders, parent companies, subsidiaries, officers, directors, employees, representatives, volunteers, and agents of any of the above (the “Released Parties”) FROM ANY AND ALL CLAIMS, LOSSES, OR LIABILITIES FOR DEATH, PERSONAL INJURY, PARTIAL OR PERMANENT DISABILITY, PROPERTY DAMAGE, MEDICAL OR HOSPITAL BILLS, THEFT OR DAMAGES OF ANY KIND, INCLUDING ECONOMIC LOSSES TO ME OR MY BUSINESS DUE TO EVENT ATTENDANCE, CLOSURE, OR ANY OTHER REASON WHATSOEVER, OR ANY LOST AND/OR STOLEN ITEMS, WHICH ARISE OUT OF, OR RELATE TO MY PARTICIPATION IN, OR MY TRAVELING TO AND FROM ANY EVENT, in any manner whatsoever, even if such claims, losses, or liabilities are caused by the ordinary negligence or acts or omissions of the Released Parties that I am hereby releasing or are caused by the ordinary negligence, or acts of any other person or entity; and (b) ALSO AGREE that the Released Parties shall not be responsible or liable in any way for: (i) any safety, participation or accounting procedures (“Procedures”) of any event, or any changes thereof (ii) any other harm caused by an occurrence related to any event, from and against any claim or cause of action arising out of the receipt or use of any Procedures associated with the event, (iii) late, lost, delayed, damaged, incomplete, illegible, unintelligible, misdirected or otherwise undeliverable prizes, payments, or other materials (iv) or communications via telephone, electronic, hardware or software program, network, Internet or computer malfunctions, failures, or difficulties of any kind; (v) any condition caused by events beyond the control of the Released Parties that may cause any event, and its event Procedures therefrom, or any results of the Procedures to be disrupted or corrupted; (vi) any printing, human, typographical or other errors or ambiguities in (or involving) any materials associated with any of the Procedures; (vii) any and all losses, damages, rights, claims and action of any kind in connection with or resulting from participation in the event Procedures; (viii) acceptance, possession, remittal or use of any prizes or payments; (ix) any alleged violation by Me of any law, regulation, or right held by a third party; (x) any event where time and location changes, based on city permit processing and/or scheduling conflicts with location property managers; (xi) any event where production time has exceeded, which leads to Procedures being adjusted to accommodate for time constraints in My city; and (xii) any challenge or event were the weather is too dangerous for completing any event, and needs to be stopped before I can complete any event.

 5. PHOTO RELEASE